-Tanzania has 16 National Parks plus reserves like the Ngorongoro conservation area.
-Parks include Gombe Stream National Park, Serengeti National Park, Ruaha National Park, Katavi National Park, Tarangire National Park unique for tree-climbing lions, Lake Manyara National Park, Selous National Park, Kilimanjaro National Park.
-Tanzania is known for having predators especially at the Serengeti National park so here you can easily spot leopards, lions and, cheetahs.
-Water bodies that support wildlife survival because they are located within or close to the parks include; Lake Natron, Lake Manyara, Lake Magadi, Momella lakes, River Rufiji.
+Tanzania has 16 national parks and reserves, such as the Ngorongoro Conservation Area.
+Some of the popular parks include Gombe Stream National Park, Serengeti National Park, Ruaha National Park, Katavi National Park, and Tarangire National Park, which is known for its tree-climbing lions.
+Other parks in Tanzania include Lake Manyara National Park, Selous National Park, and Kilimanjaro National Park.
+The Serengeti National Park is especially known for its predators, including leopards, lions, and cheetahs.
+Water bodies that support the wildlife in these parks include Lake Natron, Lake Manyara, Lake Magadi, Momella Lakes, and the River Rufiji.

 Tanzania is home to a number of unique animals, including the Zanzibar Red Colobus, the Pemba Flying Fox, Bakari’s Free-tailed Bat, the Tanzania Coast Dwarf Galago, the Kilimanjaro Mouse Shrew, and the Eastern Arc Wood-Mouse.
 Unique birds in the country include the Yellow Collared Lovebird, the Pemba Scops Owl,